Yemaya: The Goddess of The New Year

 No matter when you celebrate it, the new year is a time for setting yourself up for the months ahead.
 Spells and rituals for setting intentions and creating the life you want to live are a perfect way to begin the year anew.
 Yemaya is one of the deities associated with the new year, and she is given prayers and offerings to help bring good luck and happiness to those who honor her.

 Yemaya originated as a river goddess to the Yoruba.
-She is a mother to most of the deities in the Yoruba pantheon, and is associated with family, love, fertility, and the comfort of home.
-As people were stolen and taken across the sea as part of the slave trade, Yemaya became an ocean goddess -- deity of the light, gentle, upper part of the sea, while Olokun rules the darker waters deep beneath the surface.
+She is a mother to most of the deities in the Yoruba pantheon and is associated with family, love, fertility, and the comfort of home.
+As people were stolen and taken across the sea as part of the slave trade, Yemaya became an ocean goddess -- a deity of the light, gentle, upper part of the sea, while Olokun rules the darker waters deep beneath the surface.
+For this reason, many rituals, prayers, and festivals to celebrate Yemaya take place on beaches.

 Water is renewal.
 It changes everything it touches, cleansing what needs to be cleansed, and shaping what needs to be shaped the way a river carves a path through the land.